EdoLabWorks/Node-WebControl/README.md

 $ node app
 ~~~~

-and type the following in your browser address bar.
+and type the following in your development PC browser address bar.
 ~~~~
 http://localhost:3000
 ~~~~

-To access/test it from your mobile device/other PC, open a port in your development or host PC where the app is running.
+To test it from your mobile device/other PC, open a port in your development or host PC where the app is running.
 Get the ip using ipconfig in Windows.
 Use the ip instead of localhost in your mobile device/other PC.

 Ensure the IO-control module is also running as a separate process.